STOP = Stop Taxes On Property

 If everyone paid our income, sales and real estate property taxes in Wisconsin, the real estate property tax could be slashed 85% to a local tax on real estate property related services; and the income and sales tax rates could be 4% each; or if everyone paid each tax, revenue could be doubled or tax rates cut in half.

 It makes no sense to exempt anyone from a tax.
 An income tax should apply to all income.
-The tax rate could be progressive and could fairly offer every taxpayer (rich or poor) a deduction for poverty level income.
+The tax rate could be progressive and could fairly offer every taxpayer (rich or poor) a deduction for poverty level income or two times poverty level income.

 A sales tax should apply to all retail sales, goods and services.
 Those who buy higher priced items pay more tax.
 With property taxes (and rents) reduced by thousands of dollars, hundreds of dollars in sales taxes are far more affordable.